AIalchemistART/scms-starter-kit/README.md

 - **Other**: See [config/generic/SETUP.md](config/generic/SETUP.md)

 ### 3. 📊 Launch SCMS Dashboard - Your Control Center

+> **✅ Auto-Validation Built In:** The dashboard automatically checks if setup was run.
+If not, you'll get clear instructions.
+No silent failures!

 **🎯 THE DASHBOARD IS YOUR GO-TO SOURCE FOR:**
 - ✅ **Session Start Prompt** (v3.0) - Copy-paste ready, updated with latest workflow